-Robust fiscal framework and low public debt ratio: The government continues to show fiscal restraint with a view of containing inflationary pressures.
+Robust fiscal framework and low public debt ratio: The government has shown fiscal restraint in recent years, thereby helping to contain inflationary pressures.
 The rating is supported by Sweden's strong fiscal framework, which includes a surplus target for net lending of 0.33% of GDP on average over a business cycle, as well as a debt anchor of 35% of GDP (+/-5%).
-We expect the debt-to-GDP ratio to increase slightly to 33.6% this year on the back of lower tax receipts amid slow economic growth, and an expected capital contribution of around SEK 40bn (0.6% of GDP) to the Riksbank.
-Debt-to-GDP is expected to rise to 34.4% in 2025, before falling to 32.4% in 2028.
+We expect the debt-to-GDP ratio to increase slightly to 36.4% this year on the back of lower tax receipts amid slow economic growth, and a capital contribution of SEK 25bn (0.4% of GDP) to the Riksbank.
+Debt-to-GDP is expected to gradually fall to 32.7% in 2029 as the general government budget balance returns to a surplus.

 Robust external position: Sweden is an open, diversified economy that has benefitted from current account surpluses over the last two decades and has a net external creditor position.
-Paired with a good level of reserves, these aspects shield the country from short-term shocks.
+Paired with a good level of reserves and the Swedish Krona's regional safe haven status, these aspects shield the country from short-term shocks.